alevchuk/minibank/README.md

 ssh -i ~/.ssh/minibank_id_rsa pi@YOUR_IP_HERE
 ```
 You should not need to re-enter password.

+Once you can login without a password, disable login with password: edit `/etc/ssh/sshd_config` and find PasswordAuthentication.
+Uncommented and set to no. Restart ssh server `sudo systemctl restart ssh`

 Finally, back on your laptop, add an alias
 ```